Poisson boundary of group extensions

-Now in characteristic $0$ the situation was known for simple random walks in dimension $0$ (this follows from the already mentioned result of Brofferio -- Schapira \cite{brofferioschapira} for linear groups over $\mathbb{Q}$.
+Now in characteristic $0$ the situation was known for simple random walks in dimension $1$ (this follows from the already mentioned result of Brofferio -- Schapira \cite{brofferioschapira} for linear groups over $\mathbb{Q}$.
 For linear groups over $\mathbb{Z}$ this result was known earlier due to Kaimanovich \cites{kaimanovichsolvable, kaimanovichpolycyclic}).
-Our result shows that in dimension $1$ the boundary of simple (or centered finite second moment) random walks is trivial, and we get some new examples.
-In dimension $3$, we also get many new examples of non-trivial boundary, in particular among metabelian groups containing a three-dimensional wreath product as a subgroup.
-The only case not covered by our results is therefore dimension $2$ and characteristic $0$.
-If the dimension of the group is $2$, the situation in characteristic $0$ is very different from that of linear groups of characteristic $p$.
-Namely, we give examples (see Proposition \ref{prop:Galpha}) of groups of dimension $2$ having non-trivial boundary of random walks.
-Furthermore, we believe (see Question \ref{question:rank2lamplighter} below) that except for the well-known examples of two-dimensional wreath products, and groups that can be reduced to these wreath products as applications of our Theorem B, all simple (or finite entropy non-degenerate) random walks on such groups of dimension $2$ have non-trivial boundary.
-If the answer to Question \ref{question:rank2lamplighter} is positive, one would get a complete characterisation of metabelian groups with the Liouville property and in view of our theorem, thus for all linear groups of characteristic $0$.
+Our result shows that in dimension $2$ the boundary of simple (or centered finite second moment) random walks is trivial, and we get some new examples.
+In dimension $\ge 4$, we also get many new examples of non-trivial boundary, in particular among metabelian groups containing a three-dimensional wreath product as a subgroup.
+The only case not covered by our results is therefore dimension $3$ and characteristic $0$.

+We give examples (see Proposition \ref{prop:Galpha}) of groups of dimension $3$ in characteristic $0$ having non-trivial boundary of random walks.
+Furthermore, we believe (see Question \ref{question:rank2lamplighter} below) that except for the well-known examples of two-dimensional wreath products, and groups that can be reduced to these wreath products as applications of our Theorem B, all simple (or finite entropy non-degenerate) random walks on such groups of dimension $3$ have non-trivial boundary.
+If the answer to Question \ref{question:rank2lamplighter} is positive, one would get a complete characterization of metabelian groups with the Liouville property and in view of our theorem, thus for all linear groups of characteristic $0$.

 More precisely, we conjecture that the assumption of Corollary C above is not only sufficient, but necessary.
 First we ask this question in characteristic $0$.
-Note that every finitely generated linear group over a field of characteristic $0$ is virtually torsion free by Selberg's lemma so it suffices to analyze torsion-free groups.
+Note that every finitely generated linear group over a field of characteristic $0$ is virtually torsion-free by Selberg's lemma, so it suffices to analyze torsion-free groups.